hanabi/hanabi.github.io/README.md

 * Thus, if a player skips over their oldest card and instead discards the other one, they must be trying to communicate something extra.
 * This means that the next player should chop move, which is similar to the *1's Out-of-Order Chop Move*.
 * Note that a player is NOT necessarily trying to perform a *Out-of-Order Trash Discard Chop Move* if the two trash cards have different kinds of clues on them.
 For example, by discarding specific trash cards, it can communicate that the player "sees" all of the non-trash possibilities of that card.

+### Spillover Chop Move

+* If a *1's Out-of-Order Chop Move* or a *Out-of-Order Trash Discard Chop Move* is performed, but the player who is supposed to *Chop Move* already has every single card in their hand clued, then this is very strange.
+* In this situation, the *Chop Move* should "skip" over that person and *Chop Moves* the next person after that.

 ### The Elimination Blind Play Riding Deduction Bluff